sjsimha/Movie-Recommendation-Engine-based-on-Collaborative-Filtering-Techniques/README.md

 Impact of clustering on accuracy and performance was measured empirically on the fully tuned system against the evaluation dataset for both user/item engines.

 <img src="assets/clustering_impact.png" alt="Impact of Clustering" style="width:100%; height:auto"/>

+## 🔍 Discussion
+The primary purpose of this project was to improve the quality of recommendations to users of an online movie application by combining individual collaborative filtering systems as a hybrid system.
+A hybrid recommendation system was built from the ground-up with the main intent of evaluating and measuring the usefulness of combining user-based and item-based systems.

+- A basic hybrid combination of individual collaborative filtering systems provides better recommendations.
+- Ratings prediction accuracy gains between **2%** to **6%** were realized compared to the individual systems.
+- Even with a highly sparse dataset (~98%), the hybrid system generated predictions for **>95%**, thus significantly alleviating data sparsity problems inherent with real-world applications.
+- 12% of predicted ratings were exclusive to one or the other base system, justifying the benefits of hybridized systems for the **cold start** problem
+- Clustering: Both User and Item engine accuracies benefited from clustering.
+Clustering on the larger dimension (items) significantly impacted performance, albeit only in the offline phase.
+It's possible to select an acceptable trade-off between accuracy and performance.